Dr Georgios Aivaliotis

 I led the development of the BSc Actuarial Mathematics (and the exemption recognition process) for a number of years and assisted in running the MSc Financial Mathematics.
-I am still programme coordinator for the Graduate Diploma in Actuarial and Financial Mathematics.
+I am currently contributing to the development of the new MSc in Financial Technologies.

 I have taught a variety of Financial and Actuarial modules both in UG and PG level.

 - Probability and Financial Mathematics